ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_70_upgrade.md

 ### Procedure to upgrade vCenter Server
 {: #vc_vsphere_70_upgrade-procedure-vcenter}

 Follow the VMware instructions for upgrading vCenter.
-For more information, see [Upgrade a vCenter Server Appliance 6.5 or 6.7 with an Embedded Platform Services Controller by Using the GUI](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vcenter.upgrade.doc/GUID-6A5C596D-103E-4024-9353-5569263EB427.html){: external}.
+For more information, see [Upgrade a vCenter Server Appliance 6.5 or 6.7 with an embedded Platform Services Controller by using the GUI](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vcenter.upgrade.doc/GUID-6A5C596D-103E-4024-9353-5569263EB427.html){: external}.

 Ensure to complete the following requirements during the upgrade: